 Sync your Coaching Timetable and Self Study Schedule

-Gearing up for a competitive exam is not always about taking coachings or tuitions.
+Gearing up for a competitive exam is not always about taking coaching or tuitions.
 In a rush to compete with other students in your coaching or match the pace of the tutor, you often forget to master your basics and ignore the habit of self-study.
 This can highly impact your chances of clearing a competitive exam.
 Therefore, you need to ensure that whatever you’ve studied in your coaching is being revised back home with an attentive mind.

 Also Read: GRE Coaching